pankegallery/openar-v1-subgraph/docs/entities.md

 ## Currency

-The `Currency` entity represents ERC-20 tokens that have been used as Asks or Bids on the Zora Protocol.
+The `Currency` entity represents ERC-20 tokens that have been used as Asks or Bids on the openAR Protocol.

 | Field Name            |  Type   |     Description                                        |
 | --------------------- | ------- | ------------------------------------------------------ |